skebzy/Mikasa/README.md

 # Mikasa CLI

-A small command-line tool for scaffolding front‑end projects.
+A small command‑line tool for scaffolding front‑end projects.

 ## What it does
 - Creates a **Next.js** or **React (Vite)** project.